-I loved how Lin Manuel Miranda created a dialogue between hip hop and musical theater and history that invigorated all three disciplines and and introduced them to wider audiences.
+I loved how Lin Manuel Miranda created a dialogue between hip hop and musical theater and history that invigorated all three disciplines and introduced them to wider audiences.
 There were people who knew nothing about hip-hop discussing the intricacies of Daveed Diggs’ double time flow.

+I was wrong.
+The show wildly exceeded my unreasonably high expectations.
 The live performances breathed life into a story that already felt compelling.
 I had become very familiar with the sound of the cast performing the show, but the movements and expressions of the actors added layers of meaning to the story.
-Some actors who were less than memorable on the soundtrack who were absolutely magnetic in person.
+Some actors who were less than memorable on the soundtrack were magnetic in person.

 That was several years ago.
 In the time since, I’ve been one of the many who enthusiastically participated in Hamilton mania.
 I bought the t-shirt, watched the mini performances posted on Facebook, saw and appreciated the fan art and read Miranda and Jeremy McCarter’s Hamilton: The Revolution.